glacambre/firenvim/README.md

 Before installing anything please read [SECURITY.md](SECURITY.md) and make sure you're okay with everything mentioned.
 In the event you think of a way to compromise Firenvim, please send me an email (you can find my address in my commits).

-1. Make sure you are using [Neovim][nvim] 0.4.0 or later.
+1. Make sure you are using [Neovim][nvim] 0.6.0 or later.
 This plugin will not work with vanilla [VIM][vim] or [Vimr][vimr].
-Also make sure that your browser hasn't been installed with Snap or Flatpak - these are sandboxed and thus won't work.
+Also make sure that your browser hasn't been installed with Snap or Flatpak - these prevent Firenvim from starting Neovim.

-2. Check if the luabitop package is available by running `:lua bit.band(1,1)` in Neovim.
-If this throws an error, you will need to install it.

-3. Install Firenvim as a VIM plugin as you would any other, then run the built-in post-install script.
+2. Install Firenvim as a VIM plugin as you would any other, then run the built-in post-install script.

     * [vim-plug](https://github.com/junegunn/vim-plug)